sagemath/sagewiki_to_gh-2022-10-10/days24/projects.md

 == Parallel Integration ==

-'''People:''' '''Stefan Boethner''', Ralf, Burkhard, Burcin Erocal
+'''People:''' '''Stefan Boettner''', Ralf, Burkhard, Burcin Erocal

 Integrate Stefan Boettner's parallel integration code in Sage.
 There are several prerequisites for this, such as
  * algebraic function fields (transcendence degree > 1)